WEEZOOKARP/qb-speedcameras/README.md

 # qb-speedcameras
 Originally an esx script that was "converted" to QBCore even though the files weren't using qbcore calls and were instead using nvcore
+Has pre-setup cameras already and should be reasonably self explanatory for adding new cameras (go into client.lua) if anyone posts an issue about adding cameras I will add instructions here.

 ## Requirements
 QB-PHONE | https://github.com/qbcore-framework/qb-phone